Home Support FAQs CRISPR/CAS9 FAQs|

 A: You can do both.
 You can inject mRNA (gRNA and Cas9 mRNA) or plasmid DNA (target sequence cloned pCas-Guide) into the zygotes or ES cells

-24. Q: Can you introduce mutations anywhere in the genome, including in promoters or enhancers?
+24. Q: Can you introduce mutations anywhere in the genome, including promoters or enhancers?

 A: Yes, depending on the cell line and target sequences.

-24. Q: For fluorescently labeling a gene of interest, is it necessary to serial dilute transfected cells for clonal analysis?
+26. Q: For fluorescently labeling (tagging) a gene of interest, is it necessary to culture transfected cells to dilute cells containing donor DNA?

-A: If in the donor construct the fluorescent protein does not have a mammalian expression promoter, then you can sort the fluorescent cells out; you might not need to get individual cell colonies.
-If the fluorescent protein in the donor template DNA does contain a mammalian expression promoter, you will need to pass the transfected cells several generation to dilute the cells containing the donor construct expressing the fluorescent protein.
+A: If in the donor construct the fluorescent protein does not have a mammalian expression promoter (for example the left homologous arm does not contain the promoter) , then you can sort the fluorescent cells out (you can tell in donor DNA only transfected cells); you might not need to get individual cell colonies.
+If the fluorescent protein in the donor template DNA does contain a mammalian expression promoter, you will need to pass the transfected cells several generations to dilute cells containing the donor construct.

 A: In general, the genome editing efficiency of CRISPR/Cas9 is similar or higher than TALEN.
 However, CRISPR/Cas9 is much more simple and easy to do.
 You will need to engineer the protein to recognize new DNA sequence in TALEN system, while CRISPR/Cas9 is RNA based.

 28. Q: What is the sequence of CF3 sequencing primer?

 29. Q: What is your validation data for your pCas-Guide system?

 30. Q: What is the scrambled sequence in pCas-Scramble and pCas-Scramble-EF1a-GFP?